 I am currently an Associate Senior Lecturer in the Division of Human Ecology, Department of Human Geography and a Research affiliate at the Lund University Centre for Sustainability Studies (LUCSUS) in Sweden.
 I am also the Programme Director for the Culture, Power and Sustainability internaitonal Masters.
 I was born and raised in South Africa, a dynamic country, where I learnt important lessons of freedoms, people’s roles in nature and about inequality.
 I have 10 years research, activism, consulting and teaching experience across southern and eastern Africa, Asia, Europe and north America.
 I am most interested trying to understand the big picture of how people and planetary dynamics come together, the complexity of these interactions and implications for justice.
+I do so support a resistance to the unsustainable hegemonic system and the creation of radical alternatives.

 My work is framed within the broad field of critical political ecology and I seek to bring an interdisciplinary perspective to questions of development and sustainability.
 I am most interested in feminist and decolonial approaches to environment and development and finding alternatives to the current destructive development paradigms.
 I have recently focused my research on the politics of scale within development and environmental governance in the areas of the energy crisis, health and the environment and water.